Entropic propagation of chaos for mean field diffusion with $L^p$ interactions via hierarchy, linear growth and fractional noise: Introduction

 We return to the classical case of interactions $b$ that are locally bounded.
-A common assumption that ensures the particle system \eqref{variant1} (the path-dependent variant of\eqref{nparticlesystem} with an extra drift) to be weakly well-posed is the following linear growth condition (see for example \cite{karatzas1991brownian} and \cite{liptser2001statistics}): for some constant $0<K<\infty$,
+A common assumption that ensures the particle system \eqref{variant1} (the path-dependent variant of\eqref{nparticlesystem} with an extra drift) to be weakly well-posed is the following linear growth condition when the driving noise is Brownian motion (see for example \cite{karatzas1991brownian} and \cite{liptser2001statistics}): for some constant $0<K<\infty$,

 This condition is rather general, under which quantitative propagation of chaos and even the existence and uniqueness of the McKean-Vlasov SDE \eqref{mckeanvariant} are far from obvious.
 A major breakthrough in this direction is Theorem 2.10 of Lacker \cite{lacker2021hierarchies}, where he proposed the following (slightly more restrictive) conditions on $b_0$ and $b$: for some $0<K<\infty$,